Wisconsin driver’s ed grant OPEN — apply NOW!

 How to get a Wisconsin instruction permit at 15

-In Wisconsin, teens can start the process of driving at 15 with a Class D instruction permit, often called “temps.”
-This guide walks you through the requirements, paperwork, and tests so your 15‑year‑old can earn their permit and begin supervised practice the right way.
+In Wisconsin, teens can begin the licensing process at age 15 with a Class D instruction permit, often called “temps.”
+This guide explains the age rules, paperwork, tests, fees, and next steps so your teen can begin practicing legally and prepare for a future probationary license.

-For answers to common questions about ages, permits, and teen licensing, you can also review the Wisconsin Driving School FAQ and our teen driver’s ed programs page.
+For answers to common questions about ages, permits, and teen licensing, you can also review the Wisconsin Driving School FAQ, our teen driver’s ed programs page, and the official Wisconsin DMV instruction permit page .

 Step 1: Before the DMV

-Before a Wisconsin teen can get an instruction permit, the DMV checks three big items: age, school status, and driver education enrollment.
-Getting these in place before you schedule tests makes everything smoother.
+Before a Wisconsin teen can get an instruction permit, the DMV checks a few key requirements first: age, school status, and driver education enrollment.
+Getting these in place before taking tests or going to the DMV makes the process much smoother.

-• Age: The teen must be at least 15 years old to qualify for an instruction permit as part of the graduated licensing program.
+• Age: The teen must be at least 15 years old to qualify for a Wisconsin instruction permit.

-• School: The teen should be enrolled in high school, an equivalency program, or a homeschool program that meets Wisconsin requirements.
+• School status: The teen must be enrolled in high school, a high school equivalency program, or a qualifying home-based private education program, or have already graduated.

-• Driver’s ed: If under 18, the teen must be enrolled in a certified Wisconsin driver education program, and the instructor will certify the MV3001 application.
+• Driver’s ed: If under 18, the teen must be enrolled in a certified Wisconsin driver education program at the time the MV3001 is signed, and the instructor must certify the application in the proper section.

-• Sponsor: A parent, step‑parent, guardian, or other adult sponsor must agree to sponsor the teen on the application form.
+• Sponsor: A parent, step-parent, guardian, or other adult sponsor must sign the application, unless proof of insurance is filed under the DMV’s alternate rules.

-Easy Method Driving School offers state‑approved teen programs that meet the driver’s ed requirement for getting your temps and your probationary license.
+Easy Method Driving School offers state-approved teen programs that help families meet the driver’s ed requirement for getting temps and moving toward a probationary license.

 How Easy Method fits in

-Teens can start driver’s ed with Easy Method around age 14½ and then move toward getting their instruction permit once they meet Wisconsin DMV age and enrollment rules.
+Teens can start driver’s ed with Easy Method before they are old enough for temps, then apply for their instruction permit once they meet Wisconsin DMV age and enrollment rules.

-• Compare teen programs to find the best schedule.
+• Compare teen programs to find the best class format and schedule.

-• Ask our office if you are unsure whether your class meets DMV timing requirements.
+• Ask our office if you are unsure whether your class timing meets DMV permit requirements.

 Step 2: Paperwork